 Do I think any of these scenarios are optimal for chest growth?
 I lean towards probably not for a variety of reasons.
 But, I do think they can all get the job done just fine, and any differences won’t be THAT significant with all else being equal.

 So Then, What Is Optimal For Overall Chest Development?

 Well, in my opinion it’s some combination of either:

 - A) a flat and incline exercise (always a 15-30 degree incline… anything higher becomes mostly shoulders).

 - B) a decline and incline exercise (extra good for those who have shoulder issues when flat pressing).

-- C) some kind of flat and incline pressing exercise plus an isolation movement (which is the combination I’ve personally seen the best results from).
+- C) some kind of flat OR decline pressing exercise, plus some kind of incline pressing exercise, plus an isolation movement (which is the combination I’ve personally seen the best results from).